 Housemistress: Mrs Sasha Gunes

-Philippa Bell is the second Trotman Housemistress (HsM).
+Sasha Gunes is the fourth Trotman Housemistress (HsM).
 She manages the staffing, organisation and resourcing of the House.
 She provides for the safety, good discipline and pastoral well-being of all pupils, staff and domestic staff in the House and manages the administration of the House, its maintenance and ensures excellent communications with all parties.